Climate/Environment

 Our most vulnerable populations are already bearing the brunt of this crisis — and they will continue to suffer disproportionately until our approach to climate policy and sustainable infrastructure is transformed.
 In Los Angeles, more than half of all people who live within two miles of a toxic waste facility — and are thereby exposed more regularly to air, water, and toxic pollution — are people of color.

 These systemic injustices lead to higher rates of asthma and other preventable diseases.
 The U.N. estimates that there will be hundreds of millions of “climate refugees” by 2050.
+In June 2022, the number of displaced people worldwide reached an all-time high at over 100 million.
 In every country, climate change is fueling a vicious cycle, in which disadvantaged groups are experiencing greater exposure to environmental disaster, with higher rates of susceptibility and a lower capacity to cope and recover.

 What we believe